Skip to main content

 Task Tools In The Agent Loop

 When task orchestration is available, the agent materializes task tools into the normal tool router.
-The prompt compiler also includes the task orchestration policy.
+The task domain is lazy-visible: preflight may reveal concrete task tools before the first main round, or the model can call request_tools with the task domain to reveal them for the next round.
+The prompt compiler includes the task orchestration policy when task tools are materialized.
 The model can create attached tasks, wait for task sets, cancel tasks, detach tasks, and observe results.
 The parent turn is not allowed to silently finish while attached tasks created by that turn are still active.
 The agent loop injects a system observation telling the model to call exactly one of wait, cancel, or detach.
+When task/wait returns review-required candidates, the task tool provider exposes task_accept and task_revise to the parent agent. task_accept finalizes the candidate. task_revise requires explicit feedback and keeps the parent turn active while the child revision runs.
+Child agent turns run through the same agent loop as foreground agent turns, including turn preflight before the child main provider request.
+They receive a task runtime hook context so memory policy and post-turn extraction can distinguish task-owned context from ordinary user-thread context.

 Retries, Locks, And Deliveries